 Overriding Royalty Interest (ORRI)

-An **Overriding Royalty Interest (ORRI)** is a share of revenue from the production of oil, gas, or minerals that is carved out of a working interest and paid to someone other than the mineral rights owner.
+Definition: An **Overriding Royalty Interest (ORRI)** is a share of revenue from the production of oil, gas, or minerals that is carved out of a working interest and paid to someone other than the mineral rights owner.
 It entitles the holder to a percentage of production or sales income, free of production and operational costs.
 The ORRI ends when the underlying lease expires or terminates.

 #ABCDEFGHIJKLMNOPQRSTUVWXYZ

-Overriding Royalty Interest (ORRI) Information
+What Is an Overriding Royalty Interest (ORRI)?

 Disclaimer: The information and opinions provided are for general educational, informational or entertainment purposes only and should not be construed as legal advice or a substitute for consultation with a qualified attorney.
-Any information that you read does not create an attorney–client relationship with Barnes Walker, Goethe, Perron, Shea & Johnson, PLLC, or any of its attorneys.
+Any information that you read does not create an attorney-client relationship with Barnes Walker, Goethe, Shea & Robinson, PLLC, or any of its attorneys.
 Because laws, regulations, and court interpretations may change over time, the definitions and explanations provided here may not reflect the most current legal standards.
 The application of law varies depending on your particular facts and jurisdiction.
 For advice regarding your specific situation, please contact one of our Florida attorneys for personalized guidance.

 Trust • Experience • Results